jonasHanhan/datahub/metadata-ingestion/docs/sources/athena/athena_pre.md

-### Prerequisities
+### Prerequisites

-In order to execute this source, you will need to create a policy with below permissions and attach it to the the aws role or credentials used in ingestion recipe.
+In order to execute this source, you will need to create a policy with below permissions and attach it to the AWS role or credentials used in ingestion recipe.

 ```json
 {